 As you can see, all three measured values (1-3) are plotted here in a diagram (remarkable is especially the difference between measuring point 1 and measuring point 3).
 Above the plot is the value to which the diagram refers (4).
 In this case the perceived load time(Document Complete or Load Time).
 The number in the Mean column now describes the average value of the load time across all three measurements (5).
 This average is the most valuable info you can get about your site .

-By the way: By ticking the Repeat box you can also get the values for the loading time with and without caching.
+By the way: By clicking on Box Repeat you can also get the values for the loading time with and without caching.
 And if you want to find the results for the other values: Just search for "First Byte" and "Start Render" via your browser search (CTRL+F for PCs and cmd+f for Macs).

 Interim conclusion: A lot of work for particularly valuable data